DTJF/libpruio/src/doc/_examples.md

   customize the window by setting the size as command line option (ie like `./triggers 640x400` for width = 640 and hight = 400).

-  The example offers to choose one from of four different trigger types
+  The example offers to choose one of four different trigger types:
   - no trigger, or
   - a digital trigger, or
   - an analog trigger at AIN-4 line, or